-Operational excellence is mostly about nurturing a team and Brand Mascot by Mr S M Vaidya, Chairman, IndianOil a system that can work together to rise above every challenge and chase greatness.
-Your Company left no stone unturned Our journey towards a robust petrochemical presence is also to meet the high capital expenditure (capex) targets and rose witnessing new highs every year.
-During 2021-22, our Naphtha above every constraint even during the pandemic to meet throughput touched 3.0 MMTPA, about 28% higher than the these targets consistently.
-You'll be happy to know that since target.
-Your Company is India's second-largest petrochemicals 2018-19.
-IndianOil has contributed more than a guarter of player, with a capacity of around 3.2 MMT.
-With various the combined capex spend of all Public Sector Undertakings projects in the pipeline at Gujarat, Barauni, Panipat and Paradip (PSUs), under the Ministry of Petroleum and Natural Gas.
-Last refineries, the present Petrochemical Intensity Index (PII) of year was no exception as we replayed the success story and about 5% will go up to about 7% by 2025 and 15% by 2030. met the target of ₹ 29,347 crore, which is over 28% of the Ministry's overall outlay.
+Operational excellence is mostly about nurturing a team and a system that can work together to rise above every challenge and chase greatness.
+Your Company left no stone unturned to meet the high capital expenditure (capex) targets and rose above every constraint even during the pandemic to meet these targets consistently.
+You'll be happy to know that since 2018-19, IndianOil has contributed more than a quarter of the combined capex spend of all Public Sector Undertakings (PSUs), under the Ministry of Petroleum and Natural Gas.
+Last year was no exception as we replayed the success story and met the target of ₹ 29,347 crore, which is over 28% of the Ministry's overall outlay.